 Payments to reimburse project expenses will be made pursuant to a schedule specified in the contract between the State of New York and the grant award recipient.
 Where applicable, performance-based expenses will be reimbursed in compliance with the contract milestone performance and costs budget and the project work plan.
 Payment for invoices submitted by the Contractor shall be rendered electronically only unless payment by paper check is expressly authorized by the Commissioner, in the Commissioner's sole discretion, due to extenuating circumstances.
 Such electronic payment shall be made in accordance with ordinary State procedures and practices.
 The Contractor shall comply with the State Comptroller's procedures to authorize electronic payments.
-Authorization forms are available at the State Comptroller's website at www.osc.state.ny.us/epay/index.htm, or by email at epayment for invoices submitted under this Contractor acknowledges that it will not receive payment on any invoices submitted under this Contract fit does not comply with the State Comptroller's electronic payment on any invoices submitted under this Contract if it does not comply with the State Comptroller's electronic payment procedures, except where the Commissioner has expressly authorized payment by paper check as set forth above.
+Authorization forms are available at the State Comptroller's website at www.osc.state.ny.us/epay/index.htm, or by email at epayments@osc.state.ny.us.
+Contractor acknowledges that it will not receive payment on any invoices submitted under this Contract if it does not comply with the State Comptroller's electronic payment procedures, except where the Commissioner has expressly authorized payment by paper check as set forth above.